 The articles were reprinted in papers throughout Europe.

+The huge telescope supposedly allowed Herschel to make his fantastic discoveries.
 One of the articles said, for example:

 It was one of the noble valleys at the foot of this mountain that we found the very superior species of the Vespertilio-homo (bat-men) … They were of infinitely greater personal beauty, and appeared in our eyes scarcely less lovely than the general representations of angels by the more imaginative schools of painters.